bignerdranch/Freddy/README.md

 ### iOS 7

-If you would like to use Freddy with iOS 7, then you will need to copy Freddy's source files into your project.
+If you would like to use Freddy with iOS 7, then you will need to use a previous release of Freddy.
-Embedded frameworks are only supported in iOS 8+.
-You can add Freddy as a submodule (see above), and then make sure to add the source files to your project.

 ## Setting Breakpoint Errors